 | Support | 5% | 5.0 |

-Free web hosting sure is worth it when you don’t have a ton of money to throw around!
-It’s also nice when you’re just learning how websites and hosting work.
-We selected the three options above because they’re well regarded, provide plenty of functionality for free, and are generally safe enough to use.
+Free web hosting sure is worth it when you don't have a ton of money to throw around!
+It's also a great option when you're just learning how websites work.
+We selected the three options above because they're well regarded, provide plenty of functionality for free, and are generally safe enough to use.
 Also, we tried them and liked them.

-But free hosting always comes with some sort of limitation, whether that’s in how big a site you can make, how much storage or bandwidth you get, and what sort of site-building features you have access to.
+But free hosting always comes with some sort of limitation, whether that's in how big a site you can make, how much storage or bandwidth you get, or what site-building features you have access to.
 Even cheap hosting is (usually) better than free.

-But if you’re out there, looking at various free hosting options and you aren’t sure what to pick, here’s a list of what to look for:
+If you're out there looking at free hosting options and aren't sure what to pick, here's a checklist of what to look for:

 Bottom line: What is the best free web hosting provider?